Cut the knot: learn to enjoy mathematics

 Come new school year, wide spread of computers, networks, World Wide Web notwithstanding, student are going to use scissors, rulers, compass and other (analog) gadgets for class work, home assignments and ultimately learn and achieve not necessarily academic goals.
 There is indeed a great variety of analog devices available that often provide an unexpected and edifying experience.
 Some could be simulated on a computer with added flexibility and ease of access.
 One is presented below.

 Now, I assume that everyone remembers a simple property of right-angled triangles - a median from the right angle to the hypotenuse equals one half of the latter.
 This fact leads to the way of drawing circles illustrated by the applet below.
-To see how it works, note that the red segment has rings on both of its ends.
-By pointing at the rings and dragging the mouse you should be able to move the segment such that its ends will slide along the two axes.
+To see how it works, note that the red segment can be dragged with the endpoint on the horizontal line.
 The mid point of the segment will then trace a circle.
+(Do not forget to check/uncheck the Trace box.)
 Do you see why?

 The gadget takes you one step further.
-There is actually a third ring in the middle of the segment.
-This one is also movable.
+The midpoint can be also dragged along the segment.
 Shift it a little and then slide the segment again.
 What curve do you obtain this time?
 It's an ellipse.
 Using Analytic Geometry, the proof is fairly straightforward.
 If the sliding segment is of length a + b, and the drawing point is at the distance a from one end and the distance b from the other, then the equation of the curve so drawn will be either x²/a² + y²/b² = 1 or x²/b² + y²/a² = 1.

 The applet actually simulates a carpenter's tool known as trammel.
 As [Dorrie, p.
 215] describes it, "A trammel consistsof a cross with two grooves at right angles to each other in which two sliding pins A and B move.
 The pins are fixed to a beam to which at some point a moveable pencil M can be attached.
 Wehn the pins slide in the grooves the pencil describes an ellipse with the half axis AM and BM."
 Trammel is an ancient device and is often referred to as a trammel of Archimedes.